-If your tenancy commenced before 18 January 2005 or you were a public sector tenant before that date, you can apply for the Right to Buy if you have spent at least 2 years as a tenant
+You can apply for the Right to Buy if you have spent at least 3 years as a secure tenant.

 Buying your home is a major financial commitment.
 Apart from paying for the building itself, you will then have to maintain it.
 If you buy a flat on a long lease, you will also have to pay service charges